-The easiest step is to go by the rule book simply.
-It’s important to go through the Amazon Review policy to understand what is allowed and what’s not.
+The easiest step is to go by the rule book.
+Reviewing the Amazon Review policy to understand what is allowed and what’s not is important.

-If you are paying for reviews, hiring reviewers to leave repetitive reviews, and connecting buyers to modify negative reviews into positive ones, you are most likely to get yourself under Amazon’s radar.
+Suppose you are paying for reviews, hiring reviewers to leave repetitive reviews, and connecting buyers to modify negative reviews into positive ones.
+In that case, you will likely get yourself under Amazon’s radar.

 Amazon’s Early Reviewer Program:

-If you are a registered brand seller on Amazon, you can take advantage of the Early Reviewer Program, in which Amazon will ask customers to leave an honest review for a period of 12 months, or at least 5 reviews, whichever comes first.
+Suppose you are a registered brand seller on Amazon.
+In that case, you can take advantage of the Early Reviewer Program, in which Amazon will ask customers to leave an honest review for 12 months, or at least 5 reviews, whichever comes first.

 You must be thinking – How the Review Program works?
 Amazon offers buyers small stimulus/gifts in exchange for a legitimate review.
-This is similar to you paying the customers to write a biased review, but since Amazon initiates it, you can be sure of the rightfulness of these reviews.
+This is similar to you paying customers to write a biased review, but since Amazon initiated it, you can be sure of the rightfulness of these reviews.

 Send Fewer Review Requests: